mattwright324/youtube-comment-suite/README.md

 * Cross-platform using Java 8 and JavaFX
 * Include multiple channels, playlists, and videos in a single group.
 * Search for comments by video, type, username, keyword, length, and date.
+* Export search results to handier and more consumable JSON format.
 * Display stats about videos: publishes per week, most popular, most disliked, most commented, and disabled.
 * Display stats about comments: posts per week, most active posters, most popular posters.
 * Option to save thumbnails and profiles for archival and offline viewing.